 Have you ever wondered why earthquakes happen or why buildings collapse during earthquakes?
 Do you know that globally there are over 70,000 fatalities per year due to earthquake-induced disasters?
 Earthquakes can devastate communities and local economies, as happened recently in Nepal and Mexico.
 Birkdale school is actively contributing to the relief efforts and supporting schools in Nepal.
 A field mission is also planned for 2018.

 The Earth is a dynamic and a continually evolving system.
 We cannot predict earthquakes, so the best way to mitigate future losses is to raise awareness of the underlying risks and learn how to minimise them.

-The Concrete & Earthquake Engineering (CEE) group at The University of Sheffield has been working on innovative seismic strengthening techniques and risk management studies for over 20 years.
+The Concrete and Earthquake Engineering (CEE) group at the University of Sheffield has been working on innovative seismic strengthening techniques and risk management studies for over 20 years.

 Aim of the course